 - Lead counsel in multi-million dollar contract dispute regarding the need for repairs to two dam projects in Maine.
 Case settled after motions practice.
 FPL Energy Maine Hydro LLC v.
 Great Lakes Hydro America, LLC et al., (CA No. CV-12-266) (Me Sup.
 Ct.).

 - Lead counsel representing construction company in defense of USEPA enforcement action brought under Section 16 of the Toxic Substances Control Act (“TSCA”) for alleged violations of the Residential Lead-Based Paint Hazard Reduction Act of 1992.”
 In the Matter of Campos Construction: TSCA-01-2018-0058.

 Representative litigation matters include:

-- Member of team selected by the Cooperating Parties Group to perform an allocation relative to the Lower Passaic River Study Area CERCLA site (dioxins, mercury, PCB's and other contaminants of concern).
+- Member of team selected by PRP Group to perform an allocation relative to large CERCLA site in New Jersey.

 Environmental Risk & Due Diligence

 At the DOJ, Jeff led several multimedia investigations to determine whether facilities were in compliance with environmental laws.
 Jeff regularly uses his government experience to advise clients on environmental compliance issues and environmental aspects of corporate transactions.
 Representative projects include:

 - Represent purchaser in environmental and litigation due diligence review involving a $750 million deal to purchase more than 20 hydro power projects.

 - Serving as general outside in-house counsel on environmental issues for a large multinational corporation.